-No matter what time of year you visit, you’re sure to be blown away by the beauty and purity of Grand Teton National Park.
-If you have to choose a single season during which to visit, though, fall has to be one of the best options.
-Fall at Grand Teton generally occurs between the beginning of September and the middle of October.
-During those few weeks, fall foliage is in abundance, wildlife is wonderfully active and crowds are reliably thin.
+No matter what time of year you visit, you’re sure to be blown away by the beauty of Grand Teton National Park, but fall is exceptionally extraordinary.
+From the beginning of September until the middle of October, fall foliage is in abundance, wildlife is wonderfully active and crowds are reliably thin.
 In terms of peacefulness and scenery, you just can’t ask for more.
-Learn more about the joys of visiting Grand Teton National Park in the fall below.

 Mother Nature’s palette is never more remarkable than it is during the height of the fall.
 It’s no different in the Tetons, where yellows and oranges - along with a smattering of vivid reds - can be found throughout the park.
 Whether you plan to embark on an ambitious hike, or if you’re just going to enjoy the show from the comfort of your vehicle, you’re sure to revel in the breathtaking colors that fall brings to the Tetons.
 As brief as the season is, most people agree that the third week in September is the optimal time to visit.

 Trees as Far as the Eye Can See